Big Increase in Probate Fees SCRAPPED.

 • A loan (depending on the executor’s credit rating).

-• A solicitor or professional probate company could be appointed to act on the executor’s behalf, who may be willing to pay the fee up front.
+• A experts or professional probate company could be appointed to act on the executor’s behalf, who may be willing to pay the fee up front.

 • An alternative executor named in the will may have adequate funds available, or a better credit rating and therefore be better placed to act.